Blend (textile): Spinning weak fibers

 Blending helps in spinning those fibers which are weak and difficult to spin.
 For example, milkweed fibers lack strength and cohesion.

 Core spun yarns

 In core spun yarns; a filament yarn is wrapped with staple fibers.
 Spandex filament may be wrapped with cotton fibers to form a core spun yarn.
 These yarns are called "composite yarns."

 Functional advantages

 Comfort

 Blends help in reducing the discomfort of certain synthetic clothing.
 Synthetic fibers, such as polyester, have a moisture regain rate of only 0.4'0.8 percent.
 Poor absorbency reduces the comfort of clothing that comes into direct contact with the skin.
 Blending polyester with absorbent fibers such as cotton improves the wearing comfort.
 Polyester-cotton blended clothing is more comfortable to wear in humid climates than polyester alone.

-A heavy pair of jeans made of 100% cotton that weigh 14 oz can be cut down to 11 oz, without compromising durability, by changing the composition to a blend of polyester 50% with cotton or nylon 20%.
+A heavy pair of jeans made of 100% cotton that weighs 14 oz can be cut down to 11 oz, without compromising durability, by changing the composition to a blend of polyester 50% with cotton or nylon 20%.